 The best way to schedule an Honors advising appointment is to send an email to Liz Taylor, Honors Advisor.
-Please note that her availability varies during interim and over the summer.

 - It is the student’s responsibility to note the time and day of the appointment.
 Missed appointments take valuable time away from other students, so please be considerate.

 - Changes to the appointment schedule cannot be made the day of.
-If a student wishes to cancel or reschedule an appointment, they will need to contact the Honors advisor via email and then sign up for another time.
+If a student wishes to cancel or reschedule an appointment, they will need to contact the Honors Advisor via email and then sign up for another time.

 After the early enrollment period, students should email Liz to set up an appointment.
 Each email should include: